physiopy/phys2bids/docs/contributorfile.rst

 -------------
 To improve understanding pull requests "at a glance", we use the labels listed above.
 Multiple labels can be assigned, but it's a good idea to keep different types of contributions separated, unless they are minimal - for instance, you might want to open a PR for code, one for documentation and one for testing.
 In general, if you're tempted to assign more than one label that would trigger a release, you might want to split your PR instead.
-When opening a pull request, assign it to at least one label.
+When opening a pull request, assign it at least one label.

 We encourage you to open a PR as soon as possible - even before you finish working on them.
 This is useful especially to you - so that you can receive comments and suggestions early on, rather than having to process a lot of comments in the final review step!
 However, if it’s an incomplete PR, please open a **Draft PR**.
 That helps us process PRs by knowing which one to have a look first - and how picky to be when doing so.

 Reviewing PRs is a time consuming task, that can be stressful for both the reviewer and the author.
 Avoiding wasting time and the need of little fixes - such as fixing grammar mistakes and typos, styling code, or adopting conventions - is a good start for a successful (and quick) review.
 Before graduating a Draft PR to a PR ready for review, please check that:

 - You did all you wanted to include in your PR.
-If at a later stage you realise something is missing and it's not minor things, you will need to open a new PR.
+If at a later stage you realise something is missing and it's not a minor thing, you will need to open a new PR.
 - If your contribution contains code or tests, you run and passed all the tests locally with `pytest`.
 - If you're writing documentation, you built it locally with `sphinx` and the format is what you intended.
 - Your code is harmonious with the rest of the code - no repetitions of any sort!